Zamir White: 2024

 In Week 9, White recorded his first touchdown of the season in the 41-24 loss against the Cincinnati Bengals.
 In Week 11, White suffered a quadricep injury in the 34-19 loss against the Miami Dolphins.
 He missed Week 12's matchup against Denver Broncos and Week 13's matchup against Kansas City Chiefs.
 On December 10, the Las Vegas Raiders placed White on injured reserve, ending his season.

+San Francisco 49ers

+On August 12, 2026, White signed a one-year contract with San Francisco 49ers.

+New Orleans Saints

+On August 24, 2026, White was traded to New Orleans Saints in exchange for Deion Jones.
+On August 30, he was released and signed to the practice squad the next day.